Best Gaming PC Build Under ₹70,000 in India

 While most people would advise you to spend a little less on the motherboard, we advise spending a bit more on a motherboard.
 Better motherboards provide more stability, better firmware support, and features like a CLR CMOS button in case something goes wrong while overclocking or vertically mounting a GPU.
 In this case, we went with the ASRock B550M Steel Legend.
 It not only offers compatibility with Ryzen 5000 series CPUs for futureproofing but also has excellent build quality.

-The SilverStone FARA R1 is a great case for the price.
+The SilverStone FARA R1 is a great case for just ₹3,199.
 It is available in both black and white colours, which means you can go with the PC colour theme that you prefer.
-The front of the case is fully covered with mesh for higher air intake.
+The front of the case has a mesh for higher air intake.
 There is a full-sized tempered glass panel on the left side, which means you can showcase your PC’s internals (and RGB stuff).

 It can fit full-sized ATX motherboards and six fans (three 120mm or two 140mm fans at the front, one 120mm fan at the rear, and two 120mm or 140mm fans at the top).
 You can fit an AiO liquid cooler.
 If you mount the radiator at the front, you can fit up to 280mm radiator, but if you decide to fit the radiator at the top, you can go as high as 240mm.
 It also has one 3.5-inch HDD drive cage and four 2.5-inch drive cages.